larray-project/larray/doc/source/tutorial/getting_started.rst

 Getting Started
 ===============

+The purpose of the present **Getting Started** section is to give a quick overview of the main objects and features of the LArray library.
+To get a more detailed presentation of all capabilities of LArray, read the next sections of the tutorial.
+The :ref:`API Reference <start_api>` section of the documentation give you the list of all objects, methods and functions with their individual documentation and examples.

-To use the LArray library, the first thing to do is to import it
+To use the LArray library, the first thing to do is to import it:

 .. ipython:: python